plasma-umass/ChatDBG/README.md

 by [Emery Berger](https://emeryberger.com)

-ChatDBG is an experimental debugger (for Python *and* (new) native code) that integrates large language models to help debug your code.
+ChatDBG is an experimental debugger for Python *and* native code that integrates large language models into a standard debugger (`pdb`, `lldb`, and `gdb`) to help debug your code.
 With ChatDBG, you can ask your debugger "why" your program failed, and it will provide a suggested fix.

-As far as we are aware, ChatDBG is the first debugger to automatically perform root cause analysis and to provide suggested fixes.
+As far as we are aware, ChatDBG is the *first* debugger to automatically perform root cause analysis and to provide suggested fixes.
 This is an alpha release; we greatly welcome feedback and suggestions!

 [![PyPI Latest Release](https://img.shields.io/pypi/v/chatdbg.svg)](https://pypi.org/project/chatdbg/)[![Downloads](https://pepy.tech/badge/chatdbg)](https://pepy.tech/project/chatdbg) [![Downloads](https://pepy.tech/badge/chatdbg/month)](https://pepy.tech/project/chatdbg) ![Python versions](https://img.shields.io/pypi/pyversions/chatdbg.svg?style=flat-square)